department-of-veterans-affairs/va.gov-team/products/health-care/beneficiary-travel/product/mvp_rollout_plan.md

 #### If a high-severity issue
 1. The feature toggle will remain enabled, possibly at a reduction of availability (e.g. lowered percentage of logged in users)
 2. The offending commit will be reverted through normal `git` operations
+3. Remove offending code by deploying the revert commit
-3. A fix will be highly prioritized and worked on
+4. A fix will be highly prioritized and worked on
-4. The fix will be tested and deployed through normal CI/CD practices
+5. The fix will be tested and deployed through normal CI/CD practices
 #### If a low-severity issue
 1. The toggle will remain enabled with no reduction in availability
 2. A fix will be prioritized and worked on